Contra Grant On Exaggerated Differences

 Parts of tech are already this bad.
 For the rest of you: it’s what you have to look forward to.

 It doesn’t have to be this way.
 Nobody has any real policy disagreements.
 Everyone can just agree that men and women are equal, that they both have the same rights, that nobody should face harassment or discrimination.
 We can relax the Permanent State Of Emergency around too few women in tech, and admit that women have the right to go into whatever field they want, and that if they want to go off and be 80% of veterinarians and 74% of forensic scientists, those careers seem good too.
 We can appreciate the contributions of existing women in tech, make sure the door is open for any new ones who want to join, and start treating each other as human beings again.
 Your co-worker could just be your co-worker, not a potential Nazi to be assaulted or a potential Stalinist who’s going to rat on you.
-Your project manager could just be your project manager, not the person tasked with monitoring you for signs of evil to be rooted out.
-Your female co-worker could just be your female co-worker, not a Strong Grrl Coder Who Has Overcome Adversity And Is A Symbol Of Everything Good In The World.
-Your male co-worker could just be your male co-worker, not a Tool Of The Patriarchy Who Is Keeping Everyone More Talented Down.
+Your project manager could just be your project manager, not the person tasked with monitoring you for signs of thoughtcrime.
+Your female co-worker could just be your female co-worker, not a Badass Grrl Coder Who Overcomes Adversity.
+Your male co-worker could just be your male co-worker, not a Tool Of The Patriarchy Who Denies His Complicity In Oppression.
 I promise there are industries like this.
 Medicine is like this!
 Loads of things are like this!
+Lots of tech companies are even still like this!
 This could be you.

 Adam Grant seems like a good person.
 He is superficially doing everything right.
 He’s not demanding people feel afraid, or saying that everyone who disagrees with him is a fascist.
 He’s just trying to argue the science.